Gayatri

 Get started for free →

-DronaHQ is a low-code platform for building internal tools, dashboards, and admin panels without writing frontend boilerplate.
-We’re including it here because it offers a native MongoDB connector that makes connecting to your clusters as easy as a few clicks.
-Instead of hand-coding data fetches, you type in a prompt to an AI chatbot (Veda AI) or drag and drop ready table, form fields, charts, onto a canvas and bind them directly to your MongoDB collections.
+DronaHQ offers a native MongoDB connector that makes connecting to your clusters as easy as a few clicks.
+Instead of hand-coding data fetches, you type in a prompt to an AI chatbot or drag and drop ready table, form fields, charts, onto a canvas and bind them directly to your MongoDB collections: “Create a MongoDB-backed admin panel with filters, pagination, and role-based access” – and DronaHQ generates the UI, data bindings, and logic.

 Key features